adamsilver/fdpb/06-an-inbox.md

 ![Stuff](.)

 The problem comes when a form has multiple submit buttons.
 If the user presses <kbd>enter</kbd>, which action will be taken?
 Browsers simply choose the first button in the document flow.
 Take a look at the following form.
 It has two submit buttons: delete and update.
 If the user implicitly submits the form the record will be deleted instead of updated, as the user intended.

 To mitigate this, you should split the forms up into separate pages ensuring that there is one action per form.
 Admittedly, depending on the design this is not always easy, which is the case for the inbox.
 We could ask users to choose an action *before* selecting and actioning the emails, but this seems a little long winded.

 ![Click action link -> present checkboxes (with submit at bottom) ->confirm action](.)

-Fortunately, by convention multi-selection often puts the actions at the top, as opposed to the bottom.
-This gives users a chance to discover the multitude of available actions before making selection.
-Also, a form consisting soley of checkboxes doesn't make implicit action all that useful.
-If you have to use multiple submit buttons, put the least invasive action first&mdash;in this case *archive*.
-Lastly, let users undo their action (more on this shortly).
+Fortunately and by convention, multi-select interfaces typically place the action buttons at the top, not the bottom.
+This gives users a chance to discover the multitude of available actions before making their selection.

+It's also worth noting that a form that consists soley of checkboxes doesn't make implicit submission all that useful.
+If you need multiple submit buttons, put the least invasive action first&mdash;in this case *archive*.
+Also, offer users a way to under their action, so a mistake can be remedied easily (more on this shortly).

 ### Disabling and hiding the submit buttons before selection